homeymusic/mami.codi.R/README.md

 If we play a chord, freeze time and observe which hair cells are displaced, what are we observing?
 Are we observing frequencies?
 Periods?
 No. Time is frozen.
 Frequency (1/s) and period (s) are frequency observations.
 We are making a purely period observation about periods (m).
 We will come back to frequency observations shortly.

-When we combine all the component parts of a chord together into a whole, we can estimate the overall wavelength for the whole chord.
+When we combine all the component parts of a chord together into a whole, we can estimate the overall period for the whole chord.
 A technique used in digital signal processing and bricklaying is to estimate ratios (within an acceptable variance) between each of the parts and a selected reference part.
 The greatest common divisor (LCD) of those part ratios will be a measure of the periodicity of the whole.

 Chords with short periods relative to the component periods sound pleasant.
 And chords with long periods relative to component periods sound unpleasant.
 MaMi.CoDi uses this measure of relative periods to predict the perceived period consonance of a chord.

 Let us unfreeze time and start counting how often a hair cell moves due to a pure tone of our sounded chord.
 If we count the number of movements